tdkehoe/Learn-To-Code-By-Breaking-Stuff/Set_Up_Your_Computer.md

 ### Text Editor

 Coders fight holy wars over which text editor is better.

-At Galvanize we were required to learn [Atom](https://atom.io/), which is free.
-I still use it.
+I like [Atom](https://atom.io/), which is free.

 [Sublime Text](https://www.sublimetext.com/) is another popular choice.
 It's shareware, i.e., you can download and use it free but you're asked to pay $70 for a license.

 [Vim](http://www.vim.org/) is popular among hard-core developers with excellent typing skills, as there are a zillion keyboard shortcuts.
 It's free.

 [WebStorm](https://www.jetbrains.com/webstorm/) is a JavaScript integrated development environment (IDE).
 It can run and debug your code.
 It costs $129.
-WebStorm is arguably the best choice for a professional developer but IMHO it'll just confuse a beginner, and you can get the same functionality free between Atom and Chrome Dev Tools.
+WebStorm is arguably the best choice for a professional developer but IMHO it'll just confuse a beginner.
+You can get the same functionality free between Atom and Chrome Dev Tools.

 ### f.lux (optional)